KazanExpress/argocd-terraform-plugin/docs/config.md

       name: foo-aws-avp
 ```

-#### Passing AVP configuration as environment variables in the app manifest
+#### Passing ATP configuration as environment variables in the app manifest

-This method simply requires passing the appropriate AVP configuration environment variables in the Argo CD app manifest.
-This is best used when non-sensitive data, like the Vault namespace, is the only thing that varies between tenants (and therefore, Vault configuration variables like `AVP_ROLE_ID` and `AVP_SECRET_ID` can be specified once via environment variables in the `argocd-repo-server` pod, Kubernetes secrets, etc and not put directly in the app manifest).
+This method simply requires passing the appropriate ATP configuration environment variables in the Argo CD app manifest.
+This is best used when non-sensitive data, like the Vault namespace, is the only thing that varies between tenants (and therefore, Vault configuration variables like `ATP_ROLE_ID` and `ATP_SECRET_ID` can be specified once via environment variables in the `argocd-repo-server` pod, Kubernetes secrets, etc and not put directly in the app manifest).

 For example, if there are 2 teams `foo` and `bar` that use the same Vault but different namespaces, the only configuration that needs to be specified per manifest is the `VAULT_NAMESPACE`.